Grouse Mountain: Original ski area

 Grouse Mountain gets its name from the sooty grouse commonly found throughout the mountain.
-It was named in October 1894 by the first hikers to reach its peak, after the sooty (blue) grouse, a game bird of the area.
+The mountain is situated on the traditional territories of the Coast Salish peoples.
+The first recorded non-Indigenous hikers to reach its peak in October 1894, named the mountain after the sooty (blue) grouse, a game bird of the area.

 Grouse Mountain's first lodge was hand-built by Scandinavians in the 1920s.
 They hauled planks up what would become the Grouse Grind hiking trail for the venture.
 Another company wanted to build a funicular railway for a private resort on the mountain, though that venture never materialized.
 By the 1930s, a toll road was built to the top via the slope of what is now the mountain's primary ski run, the "Cut", to access the lodge.

-The area at the bottom of the "Cut"—one of Vancouver's most well-known ski runs—is the original base of the mountain, where the area's first lodge and rope tow were built.
-The base became known as the "Village" to local skiers, since numerous cabins were built in the trees surrounding the lodge and the base of the old Cut chairlift.
-Some of these cabins still exist and they are located below and to the west of the old Cut chairlift.
-The gravel road that was built to access the base, the Old Grouse Mountain Highway, still exists and is currently only used for maintaining the ski area.
+The area at the bottom of the "Cut" is the original base of the mountain, where the area's first lodge and rope tow were built.
+Since several cottages were constructed in the trees surrounding the lodge and the base of the old Cut chairlift, the base came to be known as the "Village" by local skiers.
+These cabins are situated beneath and to the west of the former Cut chairlift, where some of them are still in use.
+The old Grouse Mountain Highway, a gravel road that was constructed to provide access to the base, is still in place and is today solely used for ski area upkeep.

-In 1949, the mountain's first double chairlift was constructed, allowing skiing down the Cut from the top of the ridge.
+In 1949, the mountain's first double chairlift was constructed, allowing skiing down the cut from the top of the ridge.
 Grouse Mountain claims this lift to have been the world's first double chairlift, however, it was actually the second chairlift in Vancouver after the "Hollyburn" at Cypress Bowl and the third in Canada after Red Mountain Resort; the first chair in the world was at Sun Valley in 1936.
 Two years later, in 1951, another a longer lift, running from a bus stop on Skyline Drive, at the bottom of the mountain, was opened, known as the Village Chair.
 This two seater chairlift included wooden towers (some of these towers and the lift line cable wheels are still visible on a hike following the Village Chair's lift line).
 Each of the chairs were, for a time, equipped with a metal roof to keep skiers dry on rainy or snowy days during the ride up to the base of the old Cut Chair lift.